Evelyn V. Hess, MD Award

 In 2005, we created the Evelyn V. Hess, MD, MACP, MACR, Award to recognize a lupus researcher whose body of work has significantly advanced the science or medicine of lupus.
 This award is given annually and was created to recognize Dr. Hess' outstanding contributions to lupus research over the course of her long career.

-This year’s awardee, Dr. Michelle Petri, was announced at the 2018 Annual American College of Rheumatology Annual Meeting.
+This year’s awardee, Judith James, MD, PhD, was announced at the 2019 Annual American College of Rheumatology Annual Meeting.

 Past awardees have made significant contributions, such as:

 - Discovery of t-cell abnormalities, leading to new therapeutic targets: Dr. George Tsokos, 2014 recipient